Chrisvimu/aboutMeOne/README.md

 # aboutMeOne
-Landing page about me.
+Landing page about me, mede with CSS, HTML, JS, Jquery and Bootstrap 5.

 # Links
-The page is hosted on:
+The page is hosted on: https://chrisvimu.github.io/aboutMeOne/ Fell free to visit! :)